 During the water heating process, naturally-occurring minerals like calcium and magnesium form sediment particles that settle on the bottom of the tank.
-This sludge builds up over time, reducing your water heater’s efficiency by displacing water in the tank, clogging the drain valve and/or blocking the water lines.
+This sludge builds up over time, reducing your water heater’s efficiency by displacing water in the tank, clogging the drain valve, and/or blocking the water lines.

-In addition to less hot water, other signs of sediment buildup include popping or rumbling sounds coming from the tank when the water is heating, uneven water temperatures and rising energy bills.
+In addition to less hot water, other signs of sediment buildup include popping or rumbling sounds coming from the tank when the water is heating, uneven water temperatures, and rising energy bills.

 The fix for sediment buildup is relatively simple: flush the tank.
 If you are confident in your DIY skills, you can accomplish this by following these steps:

-- Shut off the power to an electric tank or put the gas burner of a gas tank on pilot and closing the cold water supply valve
+- Shut off the power to an electric tank or put the gas burner of a gas tank on a pilot and closing the cold water supply valve

 - Wait several hours to let the stored water cool down